 9- Octavia Butler ‘Kindred’: This is a book about slavery and time travel, and again I thought ‘I’m never going to relate to this, never mind enjoy it…I’m not into time travel.’
 Lies.
 Apparently I am into time travel, because I loved this book, couldn’t put it down, and have since picked up and read other books about time travel and loved those too!
 This book is fascinating, but also eye-opening and sad as slavery was still very much alive and well in the 1800’s.

 8- Tyler Oakley ‘Binge’: This book got great reviews so I decided to give it a whirl based on that.
-Omg, Tyler Oakley (a well known YouTuber that I had never heard of before) scored a new fan in me!
+Omg, Tyler Oakley (an apparently well known YouTuber I’d never heard of before) scored a new fan in me!
 I laughed, I cried, I related so hard and I listened to this one twice.
 ‘Binge’ is as real as real gets.

-7- Janet Fitch ‘White Oleander’: Yes, after the movie.
-I haven’t seen the movie and I’m glad because as people usually say ‘the book is better’, I am assuming that’s the case here too.
-This book reads like a poem, and I was afraid that would make it difficult to follow, but it doesn’t.
+7- Janet Fitch ‘White Oleander’: This book reads like a poem, and I was afraid that would make it difficult to follow, but it didn’t.
 It’s so beautifully done!
-It’s also sad, dark, disturbing, heartbreaking, honest and true, and I couldn’t pull myself away.
+It’s also sad, dark, distressing, heartbreaking, honest and true, and I couldn’t pull myself away.
 I loved this book!
-Unfortunately, I tried to read another by this author called ‘Paint It Black’ and I couldn’t finish it, too depressing and dark for me, so I guess I have my limits on that.
+Unfortunately, I tried to read another by this author called ‘Paint It Black’ but I couldn’t finish it.
+It was too depressing and dark for me, so I guess I have my limits on that.

-6- Anne Frank ‘The Diary of a Young Girl’: The writing ability of this young girl blew me away, she was so wise beyond her years!
+6- Anne Frank ‘The Diary of a Young Girl’: The writing ability of this young girl blew me away; she was so wise beyond her years!
 I adored Anne!
 She was innocent, sweet, smart, and sassy.
-Her stories and the events surrounding the Holocaust were eye-opening and oh so tragic.
-The hardest pill to swallow here is that her words are true, some of the diary entries are terribly sad and quite disturbing.
+Her stories and the events surrounding the Holocaust were staggering and oh so tragic.
+The hardest pill to swallow here is that her words are true; some of the diary entries are terribly sad and quite disturbing.
 I’d be lying if I told you I didn’t cry while reading this book.
 I found it impossible not to.

 5- Augusten Burroughs ‘Lust & Wonder’: First, let me start by saying I’m a big fan of memoirist Augusten Burroughs and have read many of his books, but this one is my favorite.
 Augusten is known for writing about his difficult and quite disturbing childhood, as well as his struggles with alcoholism.
 This book however, is his most intimate and honest thus far.
-The amount of love he has for his partner is insurmountable, it’s incredible and everyone should experience that kind of love in their life.
-Pretty sure I cried reading this one too.
-I’m a cryer!
+The amount of love he has for his partner is insurmountable, it’s incredible and everyone should experience that kind of love in his or her lifetime.
+I’m pretty sure I cried reading this one too.
+I’m a crier!

 4- Donna Mabry ‘Maude’: Oh Maude!
 This book had a lot of tragedy, but I absolutely adored it.
-It was eye-opening to see what life was like in the early 1900’s before electricity, before cars, before women had the right to vote!
-Maude had a hard life right from the get-go and this story is shared from the perspective of her granddaughter, Donna, in a compassionate, loving, dignified manner.
-A beautifully written memoir that reminded me of ‘Little House on the Prairie’ another book series I adored, as a child!
+It was astonishing to see what life was like in the early 1900’s before electricity, before cars, before women even had the right to vote!
+Maude had a hard life right from the get-go and this story is shared from the perspective of her granddaughter Donna, in a compassionate, loving, dignified manner.
+A beautifully written memoir that reminded me of ‘Little House on the Prairie’, another book series I adored!

 3- Audrey Niffenegger ‘The Time Traveler’s Wife’: Absolutely adored this book!
 The story completely pulled me into the character’s lives and I hated putting it down.
 This was the type of book that I thought about all day until I could go back to reading more.
 It’s a book about time travel, but it’s so much more than that, it’s a love story.
-I would not recommend this book for children, there is some harsh language and adult content.
-Great book for adults though, highly recommended!
+I would not recommend this book for children; there is some harsh language and adult content.
+It’s a wonderful book for adults though, highly recommended!